MaikMichel/dbFlow/docs/concept.md

 | ...... packages   | Packages containing utPLSQL Unittests

-All files must be stored as executable SQL scripts. dbFlow uses SQLPlus or SQLcl to import these scripts.
+All files must be stored as executable SQL scripts. dbFlow uses SQLPlus or SQLcl to execute these scripts.

 !!!
 Warning